6.0 FACULTY AWARDS, HONORS AND GRANTS

-One of the teaching awards developed in response to UNC Administrative Memorandum #343, all full-time faculty who teach courses within a Humanities division department with a rank of lecturer or higher, regardless of tenure status, are eligible for this award.
-The Humanities Division includes the following departments: Art, Classics, Drama, Foreign Languages, History, Humanities, Library, Literature and Language, Mass Communication, Music, Philosophy (UNC Asheville Faculty Handbook 1.5).
+One of the teaching awards developed in response to UNC Administrative Memorandum #343, all full-time faculty who teach courses within a Humanities division department or program with a rank of lecturer or higher, regardless of tenure status, are eligible for this award.
+The Humanities Division includes the following departments: Art and Art History, Classics, Drama, English, History, Modern Languages, Music, Philosophy, and Religious Studies, along with the Dance Program.
 Award amount: $1,750.

-One of the teaching awards developed in response to UNC Administrative Memorandum #343, all full-time faculty who teach courses within a Natural Sciences division department with a rank of lecturer or higher, regardless of tenure status, are eligible for this award.
-The Natural Sciences Division includes the following departments: Atmospheric Sciences, Biology, Chemistry, Computer Science, Environmental Studies, Mathematics, Physics (UNC Asheville Faculty Handbook 1.5).
+One of the teaching awards developed in response to UNC Administrative Memorandum #343, all full-time faculty who teach courses within a Natural Sciences division department or program with a rank of lecturer or higher, regardless of tenure status, are eligible for this award.
+The Natural Sciences Division includes the following departments: Atmospheric Sciences, Biology, Chemistry, Computer Science, Engineering, Environmental Studies, Mathematics, New Media, and Physics.
 Award amount: $1,750.

-One of the teaching awards developed in response to UNC Administrative Memorandum #343, all full-time faculty who teach courses within a Social Sciences division department with a rank of lecturer or higher, regardless of tenure status, are eligible for this award.
-The Social Sciences Division includes the following departments: Economics, Education, Health and Fitness, Management, Political Science, Psychology, Sociology (UNC Asheville Faculty Handbook 1.5).
+One of the teaching awards developed in response to UNC Administrative Memorandum #343, all full-time faculty who teach courses within a Social Sciences division department or program with a rank of lecturer or higher, regardless of tenure status, are eligible for this award.
+The Social Sciences Division includes the following departments: Economics, Education, Health and Wellness, Management and Accountancy, Mass Communication, Political Science, Psychology, and Sociology and Anthropology.
 Award amount: $1,750.